pgcentralfoundation/pgrx/README.md

 Postgres' header files.

 Once compiled you'll be placed in a `psql` shell, for, in this case, Postgres 13.
-Now, we can just [load the extension](https://www.postgresql.org/docs/13/sql-createextension.html) and do a SELECT on the example function.
+Now, we can [load the extension](https://www.postgresql.org/docs/13/sql-createextension.html) and do a SELECT on the example function.

 ```console
 my_extension=# CREATE EXTENSION my_extension;